Out-of-Domain Robustness via Targeted Augmentations: Analysis and simulations

 \tightparagraph{Data distribution.} We model each domain $d$ as having latent attributes $\mud \defeq [\mucore, \muspu]$, which affect the distribution of the corresponding \domaindependent features $\xcore,\xspu$.
 In \iwc, $\mucore$ intuitively corresponds to a habitat indicator and label prior.
 In the linear setting, these domain attributes are drawn as

 The dimensionality of $\mud$ is $\dimdom$, and the dimensionality of $\mucore$ is $\dimcore$.
-Following the feature decomposition in \reffig{datasets}, we consider inputs $x = [\xobj,\xnoise,\xcore,\xspu]$.
+Following the feature decomposition in \reffig{datasets}, we consider inputs $x = [\xobj,\xnoise,\xcore,\xspu]$, \ie $\comb{\cdot}$ is a concatenation.
 The training data is drawn uniformly from $\ndom$ training domains.
 Within each domain, inputs $x$ are drawn according to the following distribution:

 The \domaindependent features $\xcore$ and $\xspu$ are centered around the corresponding domain attributes $\mucore$ and $\muspu$, while the \domainindependent features $\xobj$ and $\xnoise$ are not.
-We define the \gammaword $\gamma^2 \defeq \taucore^2 / \sigmacore^2$, which is the ratio of variances in $\mud$ and feature noise.
-When $\gamma^2 > 1$, examples within a domain tend to be more similar to each other than to examples from other domains; we consider the typical setting in which $\gamma^2 > 1$.
+We define the \varratioword $\varratio \defeq \taucore^2 / \sigmacore^2$, which is the ratio of variances in $\mud$ and feature noise.
+When $\varratio > 1$, examples within a domain tend to be more similar to each other than to examples from other domains; we consider the typical setting in which $\varratio > 1$.

 The output $y \in \mathbb R$ is a linear function of both $\xobj$ and robust domain attribute $\mucore$: